All the information contained in this manual was correct at the time of

 - Tethering & portable hotspot

-- On your phone (or other device you want to pair), turn on
+- On your phone (or other device you want to pair),

 & Networks > Bluetooth and turn it on.